Day One sessions

 Sororities and Fraternities

-Iowa State sorority and fraternity leaders and staff will talk about the benefits of sorority and fraternity membership by sharing stories of academic and civic engagement, friendship, leadership, and social justice.
-The session will cover why students choose to join, how to join each of our four councils, and what the experience will be like after joining.
+Leaders and staff from Iowa State’s sororities and fraternities will share the benefits of membership, including the impact on academics, civic engagement, leadership, friendship, and more.
+The session will cover why students join, how to join each of the four councils, and what the experience is like in college and beyond.

 9:30–9:55 a.m.